-From a seller’s point of view, the data available on different eCommerce sites are goldmines of information.
+From a seller’s point of view, the data available on different Sales across ECommerce sites are goldmines of information.
 By harvesting it, you can get all the pointers you need to take your eCommerce selling to the next level.
 Most sellers on eCommerce sites are missing out on various opportunities that they are unaware of.
 If you are a seller who is into computer accessories, you might want to know about the newer accessories that get launched in the market every day.
 The easiest way to spot such trends is to gather data from various eCommerce sites under the ‘computer accessories’ category and analyse it.
 If you are late to come up with what the customers demand at the moment, you could lose out in this game easily.
 You could also find out the best-selling products, the ones that don’t sell, the pricing of products by other sellers and much more.
 Since Ecommerce is an industry where changes happen quite frequently, you need the automated data extraction technologies to keep up with the race.

 How to get hold of the data

 Given the size and spread of the data in question, manually collecting the data is not feasible.
 Fortunately, there are technologies that can be used for collecting this data by using programmed crawlers.
 Web crawling is the most efficient way to acquire large amounts of data at speeds impossible by conventional methods.

 The concept of web crawling is simple; Programmers write code that can automatically visit a given set of URLs one after another and extract the required data fields from them.
 These programmed crawlers are run on high-end servers where they constantly work on extracting data from the source websites and saving it into a dump file.
 Since websites differ in their structure and design, the ‘setting up’ part of a web crawler is extremely complicated and require skilled technical personnel.
 Once the setup is done, the web crawlers can run on autopilot and keep supplying the data without any manual intervention.